inveniosoftware/docs-invenio-rdm/docs/features/powerful.md

 ## Previewers

-InvenioRDM comes with previewers for common files formats such as PDFs, images, CSV, Markdown, XML and JSON.
+InvenioRDM comes with previewers for common file formats such as PDFs, images, CSV, Markdown, XML and JSON.

 ## Record preview